northeastern-rc/rc-public-documentation/docs/source/software/spack.md

 ## Installing LAMMPS with Spack example

 This section details how to install the LAMMPS application with the KOKKOS and User-reaxc packages using Spack.
 This example assumes that you do not have any previous versions of LAMMPS installed.
 If you have any previous versions of LAMMPS, you must uninstall them before using this procedure.
 To see if you have any previous versions of LAMMPS, type `spack find lammps`.
 If you do have a previous version, you will need to uninstall LAMMPS by typing `spack uninstall --dependents lammps`.
-Then, you can try the example procedure below.
+Then, you can follow the instructions below.
 Note that the installation can take about two hours to complete.
-As part of the procedure, we recommend that you initiate a [screen session] so that you can have the installation running as a separate process if you need to do other work on Discovery.
-If you decide to use screen, make note of the compute node number (compute node numbers start with c or d with four numbers, such as c0123) to make it easier to check on the progress of the installation.
+As part of the procedure, we recommend that you initiate a [tmux session] so that you can have the installation running as a separate process if you need to do other work on Discovery.
+If you decide to use tmux, make note of the compute node number (compute node numbers start with c or d with four numbers, such as c0123) to make it easier to check on the progress of the installation.

 If LAMMPS has a dependency on a specific `gcc` compiler, then do the following before starting the installation procedure.
 This will update the `compilers.yaml` file located in `$HOME/.spack/linux`.